 - Toddlers: Add oil, onion, and squash to the pot (closely supervised); peel the garlic, help with pureeing

-- Little Kids: Chop the onion; peel and chop garlic; Peel and mash the bananas, open canned pumpkin, measure ingredients; pour batter into the pan
+- Little Kids: Chop the onion; peel and chop the garlic

 Nutrition calculation is for the sauce itself (no pasta) and includes the Parmesan cheese.